The second law of thermodynamics as a deterministic theorem for quantum spin systems: Introduction and Summary

 Secondly, quantum systems imperatively require the use of infinite systems in the study of dynamics, since, for finite systems, the Hamiltonian has a discrete spectrum and the observables are quasi-periodic functions of time (see section (1.5) of \cite{Pen1}).

-It turns out that consideration of $s_{G}(\rho)$ rather than $S_{G}^{\Gamma_{N,V}}(\rho)$ entails two bonuses: in the first place, it is upper-semicontinuous rather than continuous (see section (3.6)), leading to a refined form of Theorem ~\ref{th:1.1}, in which strict growth (of $s_{G}(\rho)$) for large times is possible (Theorem 4.1).
-But even more is true: the property of affinity (section 3.6) allows a proof of stability of the second law, in the form of Theorem 4.1, under what we believe to be a paradigmatic non-automorphic interation with the environment (Corollary 5.1) - in sharp contrast to the situation for finite systems, in which a \emph{reduction} of the average entropy occurs (Proposition 5.1), in spite of the irreversibility: a paradoxical situation.
+It turns out that consideration of $s_{G}(\rho)$ rather than $S_{G}^{\Gamma_{N,V}}(\rho)$ entails two bonuses: in the first place, it is upper-semicontinuous rather than continuous , leading to a refined form of Theorem ~\ref{th:1.1}, in which strict growth (of $s_{G}(\rho)$) for large times is possible (Theorem 3.1).
+But even more is true: the property of affinity allows a proof of stability of the second law, in the form of Theorem 3.1, under what we believe to be a paradigmatic non-automorphic interation with the environment (Theorem 4.1) - in sharp contrast to the situation for finite systems, in which a \emph{reduction} of the average entropy (von Neumann or Boltzmann) occurs (Lemma 3 in \cite{NarWre}).

 As observed, a state $\omega$ will be defined as a normalized, positive linear functional over the algebra ${\cal A}$ of observables of an infinite system.
 Readers unfamiliar with this notion may consult the classic book \cite{Sewell1}.
 This seems to be the adequate moment to make a brief interlude to explain our restriction to quantum spin systems.
-We believe that the forthcoming Theorem 4.1 should have a wide domain of applicability, including classical statistical mechanics, but consideration of the momenta still poses an open problem in the classical case (see \cite{Ru}, p.
+We believe that the forthcoming Theorem 3.1 should have a wide domain of applicability, including classical statistical mechanics, but consideration of the momenta still poses an open problem in the classical case (see \cite{Ru}, p.
 1666).
-Concerning the time evolution of quantum systems, only for quantum spin systems is the time-evolution an automorphism of the natural C* algebra of observables, a fact used in Theorem 4.1; for quantum continuous systems, it is not, in general, the case.
-Before explaining, we must introduce the main concepts.
+Concerning the time evolution of quantum systems, only for quantum spin systems is the time-evolution an automorphism of the natural C* algebra of observables, a fact used in Theorem 3.1; for quantum continuous systems, it is not, in general, the case.
+In order to start our explanation, we must introduce the main concepts.